Planning a trip to Italy can go one of two ways.

 If you are looking for a coffee, then head to one of the many bars in Italy.

-On first glance, these little bars can appear quite intimidating (especially if you are outside of a tourist area).
+At first glance, these little bars can appear quite intimidating (especially if you are outside of a tourist area).
 Get over your initial awkwardness and stride on in there like you’re a local.

 Italy Tip #2.
 Don’t Sit Down & Drink Coffee